 Our girls look forward to taking part in our service experiences including trips to Vietnam and Malaysia, a mother/daughter trip to the Northern Territory, and a trip to the far north of Western Australia in the Kimberley region.

-Our Junior Years' girls focus on helping other children through raising money with pop up cake stalls, collecting donations and taking part in fundraising activities outside of the College, such as fun runs.
+Our Kindergarten to Year 6 girls focus on helping other children through raising money with pop up cake stalls, collecting donations and taking part in fundraising activities outside of the College, such as fun runs.

-Middle Years' girls make a commitment to community service, and to reflect upon the benefits of helping others.
-Each girl aims to complete 40 hours of service during their time in Middle Years, after which they will be awarded their Half Colours, a prestigious recognition of their contribution to lives of others.
+Years 7-9 girls make a commitment to community service, and to reflect upon the benefits of helping others.
+Each girl aims to complete 40 hours of service during their time in Years 7-9, after which they will be awarded their Half Colours, a prestigious recognition of their contribution to lives of others.

-Our Senior Years girls gain Value Colours in recognition for their commitment to Service.
-To gain this precious award they must have completed 80 hours of voluntary community service over the three Senior Years.
+Our Years 10-12 girls gain Value Colours in recognition for their commitment to Service.
+To gain this precious award they must have completed 80 hours of voluntary community service over Years 10-12.

 Our Theatre Arts programme focuses on participation, excellence and creativity.
 It also requires self-control and discipline.
 Our programme is designed to gives all of our girls the opportunity to be a part of invaluable and memorable experiences.